-FIELD TRIPS, EXCURSIONS AND CAMPS
+EXCURSIONS AND CAMPS

-Field trips, excursions and camps are organised in order to extend student development in:
+Excursions and camps are organised in order to extend student development in:

 - Specific subject studies

 - General knowledge and understanding

 - Personal Development and Career related experiences.

 Dress

 - Full school uniform is to be worn. - Sensible casual clothes are to be worn whilst students attend school camps. - Relevant safety dress may need to be provided by students in some situations.